Masaicker/repo-MoreHead/README.md

 Blacklisted decorations won't appear in your decoration menu, which is useful for hiding items you don't want to use.

-> <mark>💡It's recommended that one player manages the blacklist and shares it via mod code or the `BepInEx/config/MoreHeadBlacklist.json` file to ensure appearance sync in multiplayer</mark>
+> <mark>💡It's recommended that one player manages the blacklist and shares it via mod code or the `BepInEx/config/MoreHeadBlacklist.json` file to ensure appearance sync in multiplayer.<br>💡Before sharing, make sure to disable Blacklist Mode (clear the config value) to prevent unintended changes from other players.</mark>

 ### Logging